Arizona DUI Laws and Penalties Explained

 If you unknowingly broke a traffic rule and were charged with a DUI, or if you were mistakenly determined to be driving while intoxicated, talk to a criminal defense lawyer who is knowledgeable in this area of the law.
 It is also helpful to review the Arizona DUI laws and penalties to familiarize yourself with these legal statutes and the punishments for violating them.

-At Glazer, Hammond, Ruben & Smets, PLLC, we only represent you when we believe that our services are the right fit and can offer you the quality legal assistance you deserve.
+At Glazer, Hammond & Smets, PLLC, we only represent you when we believe that our services are the right fit and can offer you the quality legal assistance you deserve.
 Our experienced DUI attorneys pride themselves on creating client relationships based on direct and open communication as well as complete honesty and transparency.

 What Are the Laws About Driving While Under the Influence in AZ?